Linrad home page.

 By pressing W your will create the file dsp_uiparm and get the same settings automatically when you start Linrad the next time.
 In case you have got your dsp_uiparm from some other system it will work on your computer if the hardware is compatible.

-One group of hardware related parameters is the loudspeaker setup.
 There are many alternatives for the loudspeaker output under Windows.
 Here is a list in order of performance:

 1: Portaudio ASIO